Barelvi movement: Sri Lanka

 Muslims generally follow Sufi traditions in Sri Lanka.
-The Al-Fassi family|Fassiya ash Shazuliya tariqa, which has its headquarters in Ummu Zavaya in M.J.M.
-Laffir mawatha, Colombo, supported by the Al-Fassi family in the 1870s, is the most prevalent Sufi order among the Sri Lankan Muslims followed by Aroosiyathul qadiriya.
+The Shadhili tariqa, locally referred to as the Shazuliya, has its headquarters in Ummu Zavaya in M.J.M.
+Laffir Mawatha, Colombo.
+It was supported by the Al-Fassi family in the 1870s, and is the most prevalent Sufi order among the Sri Lankan Muslims followed by the Qadiriyya order.

-In the pre-independence period the two largest Sri Lankan Sufi orders were associated with rival Muslim gem-trading families and ethnic associations in the west coast region, the Qadiriya order allied with N.D.H.
-Abdul Gaffoor and the All Ceylon Muslim League, and the Shazu-liya order supporting M. Macan Markar and the All Ceylon Moors Association (Wagner 1990, 8385).

-Sri Lankan Moors also share with their co-religionists across South Asia a devotion to Sufi saints (avuliyā) and an engagement with local chapters of Sufi orders (tāriqā).
-Two most widely popular Sufi saints are Abd’al Qādir Jīlanī (d.1166 C.E., buried in Baghdad) and Hazrat Shahul Hamid (d.
-1579 C.E., buried in Nagoor [Nagore], on the Tamil nadu coast near Nagapattinam).
+In the pre-independence period, the two largest Sri Lankan Sufi orders were associated with rival Muslim gem-trading families and ethnic associations in the Western coastal region, with the Qadiriyya order being allied with N.D.H.
+Abdul Gaffoor and the All Ceylon Muslim League, and the Shazuliya (Shadhili) order supporting M. Macan Markar and the All Ceylon Moors Association.
+Sri Lankan Moors also share with their co-religionists across South Asia a devotion to Sufi saints (awliya) and an engagement with local chapters of Sufi orders (tariqa).
+The two most popular Sufi saints are Abdul Qadir Gilani and Shahul Hamid.

-Sunni scholar Muhammad Abdul Aleem Siddiqi built Hanafi Masjid in Colombo for Sri Lankan Muslims.

-Sri Lankan Sufi Sunnis identify with organizations such as Hubbul Awliya (Love of the Saint) and Muslims across the island who loosely identify themselves as Ahlus Sunnah wa Jamaat (traditional Muslims) which that connotes the more saint-friendly Barelvi movement (versus the Deobandi)identity in North India.
+Sunni scholar Muhammad Abdul Aleem Siddiqi built the Hanafi Masjid in Colombo for Sri Lankan Muslims.
+Sri Lankan Sufi Sunnis identify with organisations such as Hubbul Awliya (Love of the Saint) and Muslims across the island loosely identify themselves as Ahlus Sunnah wal-Jama'ah (traditional Muslims) which is used synonymously in the South Asian context with the Barelvi movement.

 The annual festival cycle at the Badriya Mosque still commemorates familiar saints such as Abdul Qadir Jilani, Ahmed Rifai, and Shahul Hamid of Nagoor, as well as the popular Tangal from Androth, Abdul Rashid.
 Dawatagaha Juma Masjid, Masjid Al Maqbool, Kupiyawatte Jumuah Masjid and Mardana Jumuah Masjid are notable mosques in Colombo.

 While Masjid Al Badriyeen, Nawala, Talayan Bawa Masjid Ratmalana are some other notable mosques outside Colombo.

 Missionary organisation Dawat-e-Islami is also actively working in various parts of the Sri Lanka.